kendalharland/mktree/doc/content/posts/reference.md

 ```

 Declares the 32-bit Unix permissions to assign to the file.
 If this attribute
-is unset a default value of `0666` is used.
-This is typically given as a four
+is unset a default value of `0777` is used.
+This must be given as 4 octal digits
-digit hexadecimal value such as `0755`.
+such as `0755`.

 #### @template